-The Federal Facility Compliance Act requires that all DOE facilities identify treatment for Low Level Mixed Waste (LLMW).
-In most cases this requires construction of new facilities or establishing new contracts with private sector firms having the capability to treat LLMW.
-However, volumes of LLMW at many DOE facilities are small, making the economies of many small treatment efforts unfavorable.
+The Federal Facility Compliance Act requires that all DOE facilities identify treatment for Mixed Low Level Waste (MLLW).
+In most cases this requires construction of new facilities or establishing new contracts with private sector firms having the capability to treat MLLW.
+However, volumes of MLLW at many DOE facilities are small, making the economies of many small treatment efforts unfavorable.

-To take advantage of economies of scale, Bechtel Jacobs Company, the Oak Ridge management and integrating contractor for waste management and environmental restoration, initiated procurements for treatment of a wide variety of LLMW.
-This contracting action makes LLMW treatment available to all DOE facilities.
-There are roughly 80 separate waste streams or approximately 14 million pounds of LLMW stored on the Oak Ridge Reservation that are included in this action.
-Many other DOE sites have similar waste streams in storage and some sites continue to generate LLMW.
-This results in a potential to treat 40 million pounds of LLMW.
+To take advantage of economies of scale, Bechtel Jacobs Company, the Oak Ridge management and integrating contractor for waste management and environmental restoration, initiated procurements for treatment of a wide variety of MLLW.
+This contracting action makes MLLW treatment available to all DOE facilities.
+The contracts have recently been modified to incorporate terms and conditions approved by the DOE Integrated Procurement Contracting Team, which make the contracts more easily accessible throughout the DOE complex.
+There are roughly 80 separate waste streams or approximately 14 million pounds of MLLW stored on the Oak Ridge Reservation that are included in this action.
+Many other DOE sites have similar waste streams in storage and some sites continue to generate MLLW.
+This results in a potential to treat 40 million pounds of MLLW.